sushiljainam/file-tree-export/readme.md

-# File Structure Generator
+# file-tree-export

-A flexible and powerful tool to generate file structure representations from local folders.
+A flexible and powerful tool to generate and export file structure representations from local folders.
 This tool supports multiple output formats and respects ignore files like `.gitignore`.

 ## Table of Contents